IN2026-sankarapandian/CSharp_Starter_Repo/src/Reflections/README.md

 ﻿# Reflections

-In the assignment I have learned about the use of reflection and implemented via tasks given in the assignment.
+In this assignment, I have learned about the use of reflection and implemented via tasks given in the assignment.
 I have developed this as a single console app which accepts plugins for each task.

 - Main app provide all the required methods to interact with user, form handler, utilities, assembly helpers.